aromaron/deprecated_attributes/README.md

 ## Configuration

 You can use the configure method and pass a block that takes a config parameter.
-Within this block, you can set various options for Arda.
+Within this block, you can set various options for DeprecatedAttributes.

 `enable:` Set this option to true to enable some feature.